theimowski/master-thesis/docs/section-research.md

 In order to verify whether functional programming could potentially be applied to software from arbitrary domain, decision was made to discover how it would fit into this relatively foreign area of web development.

 Another reason for which web development domain was chosen, was a will to contribute to the F# community.
-In order to attract more and more attention to F# language, the language community leaded by F# organization {{{fsharpwebsite}}} is doing its best to encourage developers to give F# a try.
+In order to attract more and more attention to F# language, the language community leaded by F# Software Foundation {{{fsharpwebsite}}} is doing its best to encourage developers to give F# a try.
 On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create web applications with F#.
 The tutorial would guide step by step on how to build an E-commerce website called "Music Store".
 In the "Music Store" user could browse music albums by genres, add his favorite to cart and buy.